j-info/ctfsite/walkthroughs/2023-02-18-FunboxEasyEnum.md

 ![](images/fee4.png)

-I then navigate back to mini.php with my browser and it gives us a shell back as www-data and quickly fix it:
+I start up a listener on my system and then navigate back to mini.php with my browser and it gives us a shell back as www-data and quickly fix it:

 ![](images/fee5.png)